 In reality, Albert Einstein initially anticipated the presence of black holes in 1916, with his general theory of relativity.
 The expression “black hole” was begat numerous years after the fact in 1967 by American astronomer John Wheeler.
 Following quite a while of dark openings being referred to just as hypothetical items, the principal physical dark gap at any point found was seen in 1971.

-Could a Black Hole Destroy Earth?
+Could a Research Papers on Black Holes Destroy Earth?

 As a matter of fact, Black holes do not wander around the universe, randomly swallowing worlds.
 They follow the laws of gravity just like other objects in space.
 The orbit of a black hole would have to be very close to the solar system to affect Earth, which is not likely.